 • Managed classroom of 30 students independently using positive behavior management strategies.

 Hopefully these examples give you an idea of how you can add your own student teaching experience to your resume.
 As with any resume writing, use active verbs to emphasize your role and accomplishments during your student teaching position.
 Remember to keep your resume to one page in length, and don’t forget to proofread!
 Good luck in your job search!
-Check out our tips on interviews and teacher resumes next.
+And be sure to check out our tips on interview questions you should be prepared for, great questions to ask at your interview, and what to wear to your interview!